 If I take my personal device to the IMT Support Desk, what can they help me with?

 The IMT Support Desk staff will assist you in connecting to the APUWIFI wireless network and accessing your APU email account.

 Who is responsible for the data/service plan that allows the mobile computing device to access the Internet through their cellular carrier (AT&T, Sprint, T-Mobile, Verizon)?

 The primary responsibility lies with the employee to establish and pay for the data/service plan.
-However, it is the budget manager’s responsibility/prerogative to determine if the mobile computing device usage falls within the Cell Phone Stipend Policy.
+However, it is the budget manager’s responsibility/prerogative to determine if the mobile computing device usage falls within the Cell Phone Allowance Policy.

 What are the services IMT normally provides for APU computers/ laptops that they will NOT be able to provide for the devices covered under this policy?